Two Gilmore Place

-Two Gilmore Place is a skyscraper in Burnaby, British Columbia, Canada that is currently under construction.
+Two Gilmore Place is a skyscraper in Burnaby, British Columbia, Canada, that was completed in 2024.
 It is located at the intersection of Lougheed Highway and Gilmore Avenue, immediately north of Gilmore station.
-When completed in 2025, the Two Gilmore Place will become the tallest building in British Columbia at 215.8 m tall.
+Two Gilmore Place is the tallest building in British Columbia at 215.8 m tall.

 History and development

 Two Gilmore Place is part of the larger mixed-use development "Gilmore Place".
 Construction of the complex began in 2021.